-Know Knowledge and Understanding LO No. On successful completion of the named award, students will be able to: Module Code/s 1.
+Know Knowledge and understanding LO No. On successful completion of the named award, students will be able to: Module Code/s 1.
 Demonstrate detailed knowledge and critical understanding of the well- established theories and principles of early years care and education and the way in which those principles have developed.
-FDEY2004 FDEY2005 2.
-Discuss the interrelationships between political, economic, cultural and ideological contexts in the lives of children, their families and communities; recognise and challenge inequalities and where appropriate act as an advocate for them.
-FDEY2002 3.
+FDEY1001 FDEY1002 FDEY1004 FDEY1005 FDEY2004 FDEY2005 2.
+Discuss the interrelationships between political, economic, cultural, and ideological contexts in the lives of children, their families and communities; recognise and challenge inequalities and where appropriate act as an advocate for them.
+FDEY1001 FDEY1002 FDEY1003 FDEY2002 3.
 Use skills of observation and analysis in relation to babies and young children and be able to plan for, and implement, appropriate play-based activities and curriculum, and demonstrate ability to evaluate and improve learning opportunities that take into account young children's health, development and emotional wellbeing.
-FDEY2001
+FDEY1001 FDEY1003 FDEY1004 FDEY1005 FDEY2001

-Cog Cognitive and Intellectual Skills 4.
+Cogn itive and Intellectual Skills 4.
 Employ academic skills, including the ability to engage in and reflect upon practice/ work-based enquiry and responding to diverse forms of course assessment.
-FDEY2004 FDEY2005 5.
-Demonstrate a sound knowledge of the main methods of enquiry into the subject, and an ability to analyse and evaluate the appropriateness of different approaches to solving problems in early years care and education, and apply these in an integrated work context.
-FDEY2002 FDEY2003 6.
-Demonstrate a critical understanding of the interrelationships between political, economic, cultural and ideological contexts in the lives of children, their families and communities; recognise challenge inequalities and where appropriate act as an advocate for them.
-FDEY2001 7.
-Employ independent learning and research skills to analyse, evaluate and challenge contemporary research, policy and literature in the sector.
-FDEY2003
+FDEY1004 FDEY1005 FDEY2004 FDEY2005 5.
+Demonstrate a sound knowledge of the main methods of enquiry into the subject, and an ability to analyse and evaluate the appropriateness of different approaches to solving problems in early years care and education and apply these in an integrated work context.
+FDEY1004 FDEY1005 FDEY2002 FDEY2003 6.
+Demonstrate a critical understanding of the interrelationships between political, economic, cultural, and ideological contexts in the lives of children, their families and communities; recognise challenge inequalities and where appropriate act as an advocate for them.
+FDEY1002 FDEY2001 7.
+Employ independent learning and research skills to analyse, evaluate and challenge contemporary research, policy, and literature in the sector.
+FDEY1004 FDEY1005 FDEY2003